eusebiu-biroas/magnetic8/README.md

 After selecting a shape, activate magnetic mode by pressing <kbd>M</kbd>:

 - Use <kbd>H</kbd>, <kbd>J</kbd>, <kbd>K</kbd>, <kbd>L</kbd> to attract other shapes using the magnetic force, the magnetized shape will change the position to be near the parent shape [TODO]
-- use <kbd>M</kbd> again to magnetize other shapes without changing their position
+- press <kbd>M</kbd> again to magnetize other shapes without changing their position
 - use [TODO] to demagnetize

 ### Color Mode